payday-restoration/restoration-mod/README.md

 fuglore doing all the crazy AI and tactic changes.

+Ravicle reworking some perk decks and overhauling dodge.

 Teacyn Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation multiple alternate heist environments.

 Jarey_ Letting us steal his mods and helping with the OMNIA heavy assets